lablup/backend.ai-docs-webui/docs/overview/overview.rst

 virtualization plug-in.

-A GUI client package is provided to easily take advantage of the features supported by the Backend.AI server.
-Backend.AI Web-UI is a GUI client in the form of a web service or stand-alone app.
-It provides a convenient graphical interface for accessing the Backend.AI server to utilize computing resources and manage its environment.
-Backend.AI provides pre-made images which enable immediate creation of compute sessions without any need of installing separate programs.
+A GUI client package is provided to easily take advantage of the features supported by the GPU Platform server.
+GPU Platform Web-UI is a GUI client in the form of a web service or stand-alone app.
+It provides a convenient graphical interface for accessing the GPU Platform server to utilize computing resources and manage its environment.
+GPU Platform provides pre-made images which enable immediate creation of compute sessions without any need of installing separate programs.
 Most tasks can be done with mouse clicks and brief typing, which achieves more intuitive use.